 As a matter of editorial policy, Sky Publishing does not and will not knowingly publish images that are fraudulent or misleading.
 Composites and photo-illustrations are always described as such.

-In the rare event that we request your original materials, please consider using registered mail or other traceable means of shipment and insuring them accordingly.
+In the exceedingly rare event that we request your original materials, please consider using registered mail or other traceable means of shipment and insuring them accordingly.

 In the cover letter give your complete contact information (full name, mailing address, daytime and evening phone numbers, fax number, and e-mail address), as well as the details of your imaging setup (kind of telescope, camera, ISO, or filters used, as well as exposure times and any special techniques involved — tricolor, mosaic, multiple exposure, video stacking).
 For convenience, use our image submission form.

-Indicate in your letter whether you'd like to have the materials returned.
+If you sent hard copies (prints, slides, etc.), indicate in your letter whether you'd like to have the materials returned.
 Returns will be expedited if you supply us with a self-addressed, stamped envelope (SASE) or mailer of appropriate size and with sufficient return postage.
 Submissions not accompanied by an SASE or postage-paid mailer will take much longer to return.

-Sean Walker, Imaging Editor
+Sean Walker, Equipment Editor

 Sky & Telescope